juaneacha/whats-with-a-broken-car/README.md

 # Data Processing
 - Exploratory Analysis
-    - Number of complaints by manufacturer are graphed
+    - The number of complaints by the manufacturer is graphed
     - Complaints per part are graphed
     - Issues per mile and year are graphed
-    - Complaints for Zero mile vehicles are graphed
+    - Complaints for Zero-mile vehicles are graphed
-    - Number of complaints per year are graphed
+    - The number of complaints per year is graphed

 ----